jamesjisu/jamesjisu.github.io/_pages/about.md

 Research Interests
 ======
 My current research and academic interests span multiple disciplines, including biology, statistics, computer science, chemistry, and physics.
+Some topics of interest to me are:

+* Applications of machine learning in protein folding, interaction simulation, and design
+* Fundamental advances in machine learning models and architectures
+* Classical biochemical, statistical, and biophysical apporahces to protein dynamics

 Hobbies
 ======